Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

-Given a polygon $P$ on the projective plane, let $T_k$ be the map that connects its $k$-th diagonals and intersects them successively to form another polygon $P'$.
-The map $T_2$ is called the \textit{pentagram map}.
-It's a well-studied discrete dynamical system.
-See \cite{Schwartz1992}, \cite{Schwartz2001recurrent}, \cite{schwartz2008discretemonodromypentagramsmethod}, \cite{Ovsienko2010}.
-A well-known result is that $T_2$ preserves the space of convex projective polygons.\footnote{A projective polygon is \textit{convex} if some projective transformation maps it to a planar convex polygon in the affine patch} The $T_2$-orbit of a convex polygon sits on a flat torus in the moduli space of projective equivalent convex polygons.
-See Figure \ref{fig:delta demo} for the action of $T_2$ on an arbitrary convex heptagon.
-On the other hand, the geometry of the map $T_k$ is less well-behaved--images of convex polygons may not even be embedded.
-Figure \ref{fig:delta demo} demonstrates an example of $T_3$ taking a convex heptagon to a polygon that is not even embedded.
+Given a polygon $P$ in the real projective plane, let $T_k$ be the map that connects its $k$-th diagonals and intersects them successively to form another polygon $P'$ whose vertices are given by the following formula:

+Figure \ref{fig:delta demo} demonstrates an example of the action of $T_2$ on a convex heptagon.
+The map $T_2$ is called the \textit{pentagram map}, a well-studied discrete dynamical system (see \cite{Schwartz1992, Schwartz2001recurrent, schwartz2008discretemonodromypentagramsmethod, Ovsienko2010}).
+A well-known result is that $T_2$ preserves convexity.\footnote{A projective polygon is \textit{convex} if some projective transformation maps it to a planar convex polygon in the affine patch} The $T_2$-orbit of a convex polygon sits on a flat torus in the moduli space of projective equivalent convex polygons.
+On the other hand, the geometry of the map $T_k$ is less well-behaved.
+For $k \geq 3$, the $T_k$ images of convex polygons may not even be embedded.
+See Figure \ref{fig:delta demo} for an example of $T_3$ taking a convex heptagon to a polygon that is not even embedded.